KCostanzo/CloudSound/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+CloudSound is a web application inspired by Soundcloud built using Ruby on Rails and React.js.
+By the end of week 9 this app will have, at minimum, the following features:

+- [ ] Search bar navigation to find/select songs
+- [ ] Index (and Artist) pages to view songs and albums
-- [ ] New account creation, login, and guest/demo login
+- [ ] Persistent now playing bar for songs and playlists
 - [ ] Smooth, bug-free navigation
-- [ ] Adequate seed data to demonstrate the site's features
+- [ ] Sufficient seed data to demonstrate features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
 - [ ] Hosting on Heroku
-- [ ] CSS styling that is satisfactorily visually appealing
+- [ ] Visually appealing CSS design
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)
+- [ ] A production README

 ## Product Goals and Priorities

-FresherNote will allow users to do the following:
+CloudSound will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

+- [ ] Play Songs by Click interactions with Song Item Components (MVP)
+- [ ] Now Playing Bar persists between pages (MVP)
+- [ ] Search Songs / Artists in Search Bar (MVP)
-- [ ] Create an account (MVP)
+- [ ] Create an account (expected feature, but not MVP)
-- [ ] Log in / Log out, including as a Guest/Demo User (MVP)
+- [ ] Log in / Log out, including as a Guest/Demo User (expected feature, but not MVP)
-- [ ] Create, read, edit, and delete notes (MVP)
-- [ ] Organize notes within Notebooks (MVP)
-- [ ] Tag notes with multiple tags (expected feature, but not MVP)
+- [ ] Navigate to Artist Pages with Artist Song Items (expected feature, but not MVP)
+- [ ] Select and Display Song Items on User Page (expected feature, but not MVP)
-- [ ] Apply complex styling to notes while editing (expected feature, but not MVP)
+- [ ] Playlist Functionality (expected feature, but not MVP)

 ## Design Docs
 * [View Wireframes][views]